 This is one of the most common complaints of this life stage, and it’s a real, measurable shift, not an unlucky coincidence.
 Before menopause, visceral fat, the fat around your organs rather than just under the skin, typically makes up about 5 to 8 percent of total body fat.
 After menopause, that climbs to roughly 15 to 20 percent.
 Estrogen is a big part of why fat used to store around the hips and thighs and now shifts to the abdomen instead.

 Several hormonal shifts are stacking on top of each other here, and they all point toward sugar.
 Ghrelin, the hormone that drives hunger and reward-seeking, rises.
 Leptin, which signals fullness, drops.
 Falling estrogen brings serotonin down with it, and low serotonin is strongly linked to heightened carbohydrate cravings, since carbs and sugar are one of the fastest ways to nudge serotonin back up, temporarily.
-On top of all that, declining insulin sensitivity means sugar has a harder time actually getting into your cells for energy, so your body reads that as needing more, even though there’s already plenty circulating.
+On top of all that, declining insulin sensitivity means sugar has a harder time getting into your cells for energy, so your body reads that as needing more, even though there’s already plenty circulating.

 Perimenopause is often worse than full menopause on this front specifically, because estrogen isn’t steadily low yet, it’s swinging up and down unpredictably.
 If PMS cravings ever felt intense, perimenopause can feel like that same volatility, except it doesn’t let up after a few days.